 Many auto insurance policies provide coverage for property damage and bodily injury associated with accidents involving a bicycle.
 The general rule is that if one of the vehicles involved is an automobile, your auto insurance should cover your losses.
 In most cases, if you plan to use a bicycle as an alternate form of transportation, it is advised to include Personal Injury Protection on your insurance policy.

-Personal Injury Protection (PIP), also known as “med-pay”, starts at $2,500, and can be increased if the value of your bicycle exceeds that amount.
+Personal Injury Protection (PIP), also known as “med-pay”, starts at $2,500.
+You can increase coverage if the value of your bicycle exceeds that amount.
 Talk to your insurance provider about what coverage levels work for you.

 Homeowners insurance can include coverage for your bicycle, but it will not cover incident like accidents.
-Homeowners insurance will cover theft or damage occurring on your property, such as natural disasters.
-Some insurance companies have special provisions for bicycles, but coverage may be limited or premiums expensive.
+Traditionally, homeowners insurance will cover theft or damage occurring on your property, such as natural disasters.
+Some insurance companies have special provisions for bicycles, but coverage may have limits.
+Also, premiums can be expensive.

 Millions of people rent, and most have some form of renters insurance.
 What they don’t have is a detailed inventory of their assets to be sure that they have the right amount of coverage.
-If you own a bicycle and have it listed in your renters insurance policy, you will be reimbursed the full cost (up to the selected policy limit) if your bicycle is stolen from your residence.
-Renters insurance will also cover your property if it is stolen off-site, such as at work or while parked in a public bicycle rack.
+If you have a bicycle on your renters insurance policy, you are eligible for the full cost if someone steals it from your residence.
+Of course, that is up to the policy limits.
+Renters insurance will also cover your property if someone steals it off-site, such as at work or in a public bicycle rack.

 Do You Have Adequate Coverage?